Someone holds their stomach, wearing a pink shirt and grey sweatpants.

 Unfortunately, similar to many chronic conditions, PCOS does not have a cure as of publication.

-However, according to NHS, a healthy lifestyle can minimize its symptoms.
-Exercise, a skincare routine, and a healthy diet help stave off symptoms such as weight gain and depression.
+However, according to NHS, a healthy lifestyle can minimize the symptoms of PCOS.
+Regular exercise, a skincare routine, and a healthy diet help stave off symptoms such as weight gain and depression.
 Certain medications can also be used to treat specific symptoms, including fertility issues, an irregular menstrual cycle, and excessive hair growth.

-Those who decide to receive fertility treatment, such as a process called laparoscopic ovarian drilling (LOD), are often able to get pregnant, despite the fact they are not ovulating regularly or at all.
+Those who decide to receive fertility treatment, such as laparoscopic ovarian drilling (LOD), are often able to get pregnant, despite the fact they are not ovulating regularly or at all.
 But aside from these practices and treatments, self-care is extremely important to keep symptoms of PCOS at bay.

 Keep reading for doctors' tips on PCOS self-care: